 San Juan Island By Car

-From your room in Earthbox Inn and Spa, you will have the town of Friday Harbor at your feet.
-After you've sampled the delights of our historic port, however, the rest of the island beckons.
+From your room at the Earthbox Inn & Spa, you will have the town of Friday Harbor at your feet.
+After you've sampled the delights of our historic port and cute coastal town, the rest of the island beckons.

-Exploring San Juan by car could not be easier, and there are a few sites we recommend as not to be missed.
+Exploring San Juan Island by car could not be easier.
+There are a few must-see sites.
 Ask the Earthbox staff for seasonal ideas, maps, and directions.
-From town we will likely direct you toward Roche Harbor Rd.
+From town we will likely direct you toward Roche Harbor Road.
 This scenic byway winds its way up the east side of the island on its way toward the Roche Harbor Resort.
 There are some real gems on the way.

 Roche Harbor itself is a historic resort with an old hotel, a spa, several shops, a fine dining restaurant and a café.
 You can easily spend a half hour enjoying the resort.